 - CA’s Proposition 30 electoral campaign (2012) to raise much-needed funds for education and the state through a progressive tax

 - Campaigned for state and local ballot measures in the areas of criminal justice and police reform, the environment, health, affordable housing and rent board reforms, and raising the Oakland minimum wage to $12.25/hour

 - California Domestic Workers Bill of Rights campaign (enacted in 2014)

 - Homeowners’ Bill of Rights Campaign (enacted in 2013)

-- Rebuilding Together – upgrading housing of low-income residents of Oakland, in partnership with Rebuilding Together Oakland and other congregations
+- Rebuilding Together – upgrading housing of low-income residents of Oakland and Berkeley, in partnership with Rebuilding Together Oakland and other congregations

 - Film showings of “Inequality for All,” “Heist,” and “John Brown’s Body at San Quentin Prison”

-- East Bay Interfaith Immigration Coalition (EBIIC): advocates for comprehensive, values-based immigration reform and supports local undocumented workers and families caught in the inhumane immigration system.
+- East Bay Interfaith Immigration Coalition (EBIIC): advocates for comprehensive, values-based immigration reform and supports local undocumented workers and families caught in the immigration system

 Again, we invite you to join us.
 We are an active, dedicated committee and always welcome new input and new energy.

 - Canvass Effectively and Joyfully in Modesto with Working America Right Now! from the Economic Justice Committee

 The Economic Justice Committee is offering a “Working America Training” on February 3, 2018, from 4pm to 6:30pm at Kehilla.
 Work is needed now, however, so anyone ready to jump in right now can!

 Working America, the community arm of the AFL-CIO, has been working nationally for 15 years to engage workers … >>